GENERAL MEMBERSHIP INFORMATION

 RETRIEVAL OF MODELS

-If a model is lost or gets stuck you must contact the contest director or any board member.
+If a model is lost or gets stuck you must contact the contest director or a club officer.
 Allow them to determine the best way to retrieve the aircraft.
 Again, you might enter an area that seems quite secure to you but this same area might appear quite different to Lakehurst base personnel.

 PHOTOGRAPHY ON BASE